petrbouchal/petrbouchal.github.io/content/rcode/_index.md

 # Style

 - if in doubt, use spaces between things
+- all package loading to be done at the top of the script
 - use whitespace and code sections (Ctrl+R in Rstudio)
 - prefer {purrr} map-type functions to loops
 - if you do the same thing more than twice, write a function